These Instagram-Famous Sisters Are Secretly The Daughters Of A Prominent Anti-Muslim Activist

 In 2013, Geller was banned from entering the UK after a British government official said her presence "is not conducive to the public good."

-In 2015, two gunmen were killed after they opened fire on a "draw the prophet Muhammad" contest, an event which Geller's organization had planned.
-The event had was decried because depictions of the prophet are often considered offensive in Islam.
+In 2015, two shooters were killed after they opened fire on a "draw the prophet Muhammad" contest, an event which Geller's organization had planned.
+The event was decried because depictions of the prophet are often considered offensive in Islam.

 Geller was previously married to Michael H. Oshry, and they had the four daughters together.
 The couple divorced in 2007, and Michael died the following year.

-BuzzFeed News has independently confirmed the relation between Geller and the Oshry sisters, none of whom immediately responded to requests for comment by BuzzFeed News.
+BuzzFeed News has independently confirmed the relation between Geller and the Oshry sisters.

+In a statement to BuzzFeed News, the Oshry sisters denied being "anti-Muslim or anti-anyone."

+We want to be clear to our audience and fans that our political and cultural beliefs are not anti-Muslim or anti-anyone.
+Our views are separate from our mother’s.
+Being raised by a single parent, we were taught to make our own choices based on our personal beliefs.
+We are inspired to think for ourselves and we do.
+We do not condone discrimination or racist beliefs of any kind.

 Despite the Oshry sisters' public-facing lives, they've managed to keep their mother's identity a tight-lipped secret.